AlexOrlek/ATCG/README.md

 ATCG is appropriate if you want to:
 * Compare sequences in terms of overall relatedness metrics (genome-genome distances, percentage identity, coverage breadth)
+* Use pairwise genome-genome distance scores to build a [distance-based](https://en.wikipedia.org/wiki/Distance_matrices_in_phylogeny) tree.
 * Compare sequences in terms of their structural similarity (using the breakpoint distance metric; see [Henz _et al_.
 2004](https://www.ncbi.nlm.nih.gov/pubmed/15166018))

 ATCG is __not__ appropriate if you want to: